-The incidence of fire in heavy trucks has been shown to be about ten times higher under crash conditions than occurs in passenger vehicles.
-Fuel tank protection testing defined in J703 was originally issued in 1954 and presently echoes federal regulations codified in 49 CFR 393.
+Abstract The incidence of fire in heavy trucks has been shown to be about ten times higher under crash conditions than occurs in passenger vehicles.
+Fuel tank protection testing defined in SAE standard J703 was originally issued in 1954 and presently echoes federal regulations codified in 49 CFR 393.
 These tests do not reflect dynamic impact conditions representative of those that can be expected by heavy trucks on the road today.
-Advanced virtual testing of current and alternative fuel tank designs and locations under example representative impact conditions is reported.
+Advanced virtual testing of current and alternative fuel tank designs and locations under example impact conditions is reported.
 Virtual testing methods can model vehicle to vehicle and vehicle to fixed object impacts.
 These results can then be utilized to evaluate and refine fuel tank protection system design approaches.

 Abstract In many parts of the world, uncontrolled fires in sparsely populated areas are a major concern as they can quickly grow into large and destructive conflagrations in short time spans.
 Detecting these fires has traditionally been a job for trained humans on the ground, or in the air.
 In many cases, these manned solutions are simply not able to survey the amount of area necessary to maintain sufficient vigilance and coverage.
 This paper investigates the use of unmanned aerial systems (UAS) for automated wildfire detection.
 The proposed system uses low-cost, consumer-grade electronics and sensors combined with various airframes to create a system suitable for automatic detection of wildfires.
 The system employs automatic image processing techniques to analyze captured images and autonomously detect fire-related features such as fire lines, burnt regions, and flammable material.